What is this?

 Undertaking a Coronavirus risk assessment is a requirement of the regulations and the workforce/unions should be consulted.

-The regulations require face coverings in all indoor public places and on public transport (including taxis).
+The regulations require face coverings in all indoor public places.
 This includes a very wide range of locations, including gyms and leisure centres, and anywhere that is open to members of the public.
 It also includes anywhere you go to eat or drink, like restaurants, bars or cafes (until you are seated).
-It would also include any public areas within buildings that are otherwise closed to the public – for example a reception area of an office building

 The reasonable measures below must be considered as part of the Coronavirus risk assessment.
 This is not an exhaustive list, you may have developed/applied a robust reasonable measure that hasn’t been identified, if this provides the same level of protection you will be justified in using that reasonable measure.